/

 What does it cost to integrate solar into a development?

-The cost depends on system size, and complexity of integration with the building.
-The more relevant number is the return -: revenue from energy sales, tenant attraction, sale price premium, green rating credits.
-Revolve will model the system providing estimates CAPEX, OPEX and the return on investment these before you commit.
+The cost depends on the system size, and the complexity of integrating the system with the building.
+The more relevant number is the return - revenue from energy sales, tenant attraction, sale price premium, and green rating credits.
+Revolve will model the system and provide estimated CAPEX, OPEX and return on investment before you commit.

 Who owns the solar system after completion?